hypercerts-org/hypercerts/docs/docs/whitepaper/impact-space.md

 ---
-title: The impact space
+title: A Consistent Impact Space
 id: impact-space
-sidebar_position: 7
+sidebar_position: 4
 ---

 Every hypercert represents a claim in the impact space, which itself represents all possible claims.
 Above we illustrated the impact space with two dimensions, scope and time of work.
 The complete impact space is spanned by the six dimensions introduced in the definition of hypercerts.